Jump to a section

 So far, all of the cards we’ve listed require good or excellent credit get approved.
 If you have fair credit, however, your best option is the Capital One Spark Classic for Business.
 This is one of the few cards available for people with less-than-stellar credit.

 The card’s rewards are fairly simple, offering 1% cash back on every purchase.
-But it doesn’t charge an annual fee, which is a key feature you won’t always get with a fair-credit credit card.
+However, this card doesn’t charge an annual fee.
+Most noteworthy, this is a key feature you won’t always get with a fair-credit credit card.
 There are also no foreign transaction fees with this card, so you can take it overseas if you need to.

 Which of the best business credit cards should you choose?